 Just in Case Drugs study

 Widespread practice in the UK, ‘Just in Case’ drugs seeks to reduce crisis hospital admissions and improve symptom control at home.
 To date, no research study has looked into how patients and their informal carers (family and friends) view and experience JIC drug practice.
-This qualitative study, involving 8 to 12 patients and their informal carers, will aim to address this gap.
+This qualitative study, involving 8 to 12 patients, their informal carers and health professionals, will aim to address this gap.
 The study is part of Ben Bowers’ PhD research.

-We will ask patients and their carers to take part in one to three research conversations.
+We will ask patients and their carers to take part in one to three research conversations, and health professionals in one.
 With patients’ permission, we will look at their GP-held electronic records to discover the circumstances in which the drugs were prescribed and then given.
-The study analysis will look for patterns and differences in views, experiences and prescribing practices.
+The study analysis will look for patterns and differences in views, experiences, and JIC drugs prescribing and administration practices.
 Findings will be shared widely with local service providers and the public to help inform future practice.

 Patterns of prescribing in end of life using Clinical Practice Research Datalink data

 Retrospective cohort analysis of prescribing in the final 12 months of life for all CPRD patients who died between 2010 – 2015, with descriptive analyses of temporal trends in polypharmacy and drug classes specific to symptom management (e.g. opioids).
 The study is led by Amelia Harshfield.